Are you in the middle of toilet training? This free printable potty training chart will set your child up for potty training success!

 One of the biggest indicators of readiness for potty training is when the child begins to hide to poop.

 How often should I take my child to the potty while potty training?

 Until your toddler feels the need to go to the bathroom, you will need to take them on a regular schedule.

 Start by taking them to the potty every fifteen minutes and allow them to sit on the potty for a few minutes.
 If they do use the potty, praise them, but if they don’t still praise them for trying.

-If your toddler is as impatient as mine was, you will need a small selection of potty time only toys and books.
-These toys do not have to be new, but they do need to be placed in a small basket and only allowed to be played with when your child is sitting on the potty.
+If your toddler is as impatient as mine was, you will need a small selection of potty-time-only toys and books.
+These toys do not have to be new, but they do need to be placed in a small basket and only allowed to be played with when your child is sitting on the potty seat.